Automatic Combination of Sample Selection Strategies for Few-Shot Learning: Related Work

-In this work, we investigate the impact of the existing strategies on few-shot setting.
-In contrast to~\citep{li-qiu-2023-finding}, which represents a work closest to ours, we explore multiple few-shot learning approaches not only in-context learning.
-Our proposed method is inspired by the Datamodels approach~\cite{ilyas2022datamodels}, but performs the selection at the level of strategies instead of samples.
+In this work, we investigate whether the combination of objectives from well-established single-property strategies can rival the selection from the strategies tailored specifically to in-context learning.
+Similar to the close works of~\citet{li-qiu-2023-finding, purohit-etal-2024-explora, purohit2025sample}, we select a single set of samples, but do not focus solely on in-context learning.
+In essence, we complement work by \citet{agarwal2021sensitivity} by exploring and effectively combining sample properties important for few-shot learning performance.
+Finally, our proposed method is inspired by the Datamodels approach~\citep{ilyas2022datamodels}, but performs the selection at the level of strategies instead of samples.